krennic/sonarqube-tslint/README.md

 # sonarqube-tslint
-a sonarqube image with node and tslint
+a sonarqube scanner image with node and tslint